 1. Offer to act as a representative

 Sometimes tax laws can be confusing, and it’s vital that your client has the proper representation from a tax professional.
 If you’re a CPA or enrolled agent yourself, you may be comfortable representing your client.
 If not, recommend a tax expert who can act on your client’s behalf.

-Both your client and the IRS will want to complete an audit as quickly as possible, but your client needs to be properly prepared.
-Remind them that they can delay an audit within reason if they need time to put together records to support the figures reported on the tax return.
+No doubt your client and the IRS will want to complete an audit as quickly as possible, but your client needs to be properly prepared.
+Inform or remind them that they can delay an audit within reason if they need time to put together records to support the figures reported on the tax return.